 - Epiphany is blessed to have both a pipe organ and a wonderful Knabe grand piano in the worship space.

-- We are blessed once more to have Arthur Schlueter III, a church member, who takes great pride in maintaining and improving our instrument.
+- Even more than that, we are blessed once more to have Arthur Schleutter III, a church member, who takes great pride in maintaining and improving our instrument.
 Arthur’s firm is developing an international presence and recognition by building pipe organs throughout Georgia, the United States, and abroad.

 - The Knabe remains in a satisfactory state, and this year it was revoiced to improve its tone and responsiveness.